 Microchipping for pets in Cambridgeshire

 Since 1st April 2016 every dog in England has to be micro-chipped.
-Compulsory Micro-chipping for cats is currently also under review.
+Compulsory Micro-chipping for cats is coming into force in June 2024.

 The microchip is a tiny electronic chip (the size of a grain of rice) which is injected into the scruff of the neck of your pet.
 The id number of the chip is unique and registered with your details.